stevenhallen/stevenhallen.github.io/source/articles/2013-01-22-git-rebase-rewriting-history-for-fun-and-profit.html.markdown

 That’s probably the least effective approach.
 (But who hasn’t done it?)

-===Spectrum of Utilization of git
+###Spectrum of Utilization of git

 The spectrum of utilization that I think exists for source code control is something like this:

 Poor utilization:

-* Each commit generally introduces more than one atomic change;
+- Each commit generally introduces more than one atomic change;
-* The series of commits over time is generally not very well ordered (it doesn’t tell a coherent story).
+- The series of commits over time is generally not very well ordered (it doesn’t tell a coherent story).

 Rich utilization:

-* Each commit generally introduces a single change;
++ Each commit generally introduces a single change;
-* The series of commits over time is well-ordered (it tells a coherent story).
++ The series of commits over time is well-ordered (it tells a coherent story).

 What I love about git is that it makes it incredibly easy to operate on the rich end of the utilization spectrum without requiring that you Do It Right™ from the beginning.